industrial-edge/Bring-own-apps-to-shopfloor/docs/install_THT-Close-Loop-APP.md

 <img src="graphics/install_tht_step4-2.png" alt="install_tht_step4-2" style="zoom: 67%;" />

-When the app deployment is successfully done, you will see the icon shown as below.
+When the app installationis successfully done, you will see the icon shown as below.

 ![install_tht_step4-3](graphics/install_tht_step4-3.png)